Farama-Foundation/PettingZoo/docs/classic.md

 Gin Rummy is a 2 players card game with a 52 card deck.
 The objective is to combine 3 or more cards of the same rank or cards in sequence of the same suit.

-Gin Rummy depends on [RLCard](https://github.com/datamllab/rlcard/blob/master/docs/games.md#gin-rummy) and you can refer to its documentation for additional details.
+Our implementation wraps [RLCard](https://github.com/datamllab/rlcard/blob/master/docs/games.md#gin-rummy) and you can refer to its documentation for additional details.
+Please cite their work if you use this game in research.

 #### Observation Space